Know more about your breast cancer risk: Test for BRCA and beyond

 What does genetic testing involve?

-Testing requires a simple blood draw.
+Test specimens can be collected using saliva, blood, or fibroblast.
 It starts with talking to your doctor.
-After you have a lab order for Quest Vantage testing, make an online appointment at your nearest Quest Diagnostics Patient Service Center.
+After you have a lab order for testing, make an online appointment at your nearest Quest Diagnostics Patient Service Center.

 What does a positive result mean?